Psuedomonas/MonsterDome-Console/README.md

 * post battle healing logic fixed
 * minor UI output stuff

-ToDo:
+## ToDo:
 * finish function descriptions throughout code
 * multiple pens to save file
 * delete pens from save file
 * save as?

-* use an internal ID system for monsters, instead of name?
+* use an internal ID system for monsters, instead of name? - why do this?
-    -why do this?

 * user interaction for attacks/defense
 * leveling
 * other monster attributes